 The structural mismatch between spending and revenues has led to an exorbitant national debt, which could lead to economic concerns.
 Over the last decade, the federal government has only collected an average of 77₵ for every dollar it spent.
 Many options exist to reduce the imbalance between spending and revenues, including additional taxes on wealthier Americans; such an approach could also address rising concerns over income and wealth inequality.
 Proposals to increase taxes on wealthier households have generally taken one or a combination of five approaches:

 Here we break down each approach by providing a summary of the option, explaining common criticisms, and showing how they might raise additional revenues.

 A wealth tax would impose a levy on an individual’s or household’s net worth above a certain threshold.
 Most proposals recommend implementing this new form of taxation as an addition to our current tax system rather than as a replacement for features such as the income tax.
 Proponents highlight its potential to enhance the tax code’s progressivity and its ability to raise revenues to reduce the deficit or fund spending proposals.

-For example, a 2 percent tax on net worth above $50 million, with an additional 3 percent tax on net worth above $1 billion, would yield a $79 million wealth tax bill for an individual with a net worth of $3 billion (see table below).
+For example, one option for a wealth tax could assess a 2 percent levy on individuals with a net worth above $50 million and an additional 3 percent tax on those with a net worth above $1 billion.
+That would yield a $79 million bill for an individual with a net worth of $3 billion (see table below).